Steel columns and Euler’s formula and k factors.

 Usually, the compression member is free from the effect of the bending moment.

-From professor Varma’s lectures, the stress formula is computed.
-He defined the compression members as the structural elements that are subjected to axial compressive forces loaded through the centroid.
+From Professor Varma’s lectures, the stress formula is computed.
+He defined compression members as the structural elements that are subjected to axial compressive forces loaded through the centroid.

 The stress can be evaluated as the division of the compression load by the area.